allevo/gathering/README.md

 But... if you are using this, you should send the statistics to somewhere.
 So let's try to explain how to configure this daemon.

 ### Percentile configuration
-Valueting the 'percentiles' key of your configuration, the daemon will calculate the correct *min*, *max* and *mean* for each percentiles you specify.
+Valueting the `percentiles` key of your configuration, the daemon will calculate the correct *min*, *max* and *mean* for each percentiles you specify.

 ### OS Stats
 Gathering is able to track os statistics.
 Using `osStats` key in your configuration, this daemon calculates all stats and send them to each backend under `os` key.
-The `osStats` key is valued to `"all"` or an array contains all statistics you need.
-There's posibile to fine all elements in `statister.js` file.
+The `osStats` key is valued to `"all"` or an array that contains all statistics you need.
+There's possibile to find all elements in `statister.js` file.

 ## How it works
 If you are looking for a way to create new backend, this is the correct section.